Rate this article 4.96666666666666751 based on 60 reviews

 Yes.
-Netherlands is very open to foreign investment.
-Anyone from any country can become shareholder in a Dutch Limited Company.
-To become a resident company however (to have local substance) the investors must comply with certain requirements.
+The Netherlands is very open to foreign investment.
+Anyone from any country can become a shareholder in a Dutch Limited Company.
+To become a resident company, however (to have local substance) the investors must comply with certain requirements.

 Can I set up an anonymous Dutch BV?

 Certain Dutch structures can indeed maintain privacy.
 In this regard please see your options related to the creation of Dutch Foundation and nominee directors.